joshabell/AyersScienceFair/Resources.md

 ** Always get permission before using the Internet! **

 Can't decide on a topic?

-Use this online survey that will guide you in finding a project that is just right for you!
+Not sure what your project should look like?

+Use these online resources for ideas!

 ### Science Buddies Wizard

  * [http://www.sciencebuddies.org](http://www.sciencebuddies.org)

-Science Buddies has a nice tool for recommending project ideas based upon your interests.
+Science Buddies has a nice survey tools which recommending project ideas based upon your interests.

 ### All Science Fair Projects